 Our Digital Archive holds a variety of important or interesting documents, including the constitution, past termcards and varsity quiz questions, old issues of Miruvor, the society's list of Heroes, and the old version of this website, which was overhauled in 2013.

-To contact the society, please email us at email@example.com.
+To contact the society, or to sign up to one of the mailing lists, please email us at firstname.lastname@example.org.

 The committee would like to note that we are an inclusive society where all are welcome and, as such, any form of bigotry or discrimination, including, but not limited to, racism, sexism, transphobia, heterosexism or ableism, against any human, elf, orc, dwarf, hobbit, Ent, Ainu or other sentient being of this or any other world, will not be tolerated.
 Anyone ignoring these warnings can and will be removed from the society by the committee under clause 6 of the constitution.
 We would ask any member to please let a member of the committee know if someone's behaviour is making you uncomfortable, or is otherwise inappropriate.